andrewjahn/AndysBrainBook/docs/MRtrix/MRtrix_Course/MRtrix_04_Preprocessing.rst

 .. figure:: 04_AP_PA_Comparisons.png

-  A side-by-side comparison of images obtained with Anterior-to-Posterior phase encoding (left) and Posterior-to-Anterior phase encoding (right).
-These differences are most noticeable in the coronal slices of the image, which show the frontal areas either pushed inwards (AP) or stretched outwards (PA).
-Images taken from the `FSL primer website <https://www.fmrib.ox.ac.uk/primers/intro_primer/ExBox20/IntroBox20.html>`__.

 The following are common preprocessing steps done with MRtrix.
 If you have used the software package FSL to analyze diffusion data, note that some of the FSL commands - such as eddy and topup - are used in some of the MRtrix libraries.
 We will explore that more below.